 Product planning managers play a significant role in determining a company’s direction.
 To create proposals, they gather business intelligence based on competitor behaviors, market research, and economic forecasts.
 These proposals could be for brand new products or ones that executives are unsure how to price and sell.

 A product planning manager may be hired after a company begins producing a product to determine how it should be packaged and sold.
-He or she can figure out who marketing campaigns should target studying client demographics.
+He or she can figure out who marketing campaigns should target by studying client demographics.
 This research can also help determine when a product will be released and how it will be priced.

-A product portfolio may be put together a product planning manager.
+A product portfolio may be put together by a product planning manager.
 This is a graph or matrix that depicts how a company’s products perform in different markets.
 Information obtained from a portfolio can assist executives in determining which products are proving to be the most successful and where they may need to reduce production costs due to low profit margins.

 When a company first starts marketing its products, it adjusts its campaigns to match the preferences and behaviors of people in different parts of the world.
 A marketing campaign in a small rural area, for example, might not be as effective as one in a densely populated city.
 A product planning manager frequently collaborates with marketing professionals to ensure that sales strategies are tailored to the needs of specific geographic areas.
 Market research conducted in each of these regions usually guides his or her decisions.